-Redemption of the Bonds
+Redemption of the Bonds\

-The Series 2020C Bonds will be subject to optional redemption and mandatory sinking fund redemption as described in "DESCRIPTION OF THE BONDS - Redemption of the Bonds" in this document.
+The Bonds will be subject to optional redemption and mandatory sinking fund redemption as described in "DESCRIPTION OF THE BONDS - Optional Redemption of the Bonds" and "- Mandatory Sinking Fund Redemption of the Bonds" in this document.

-^{}Preliminary, subject to change.
+\Preliminary, subject to change.